mitchmindtree/ofxANN/README.md

 ofxANN
 ———

-General Use Artificial Neural Network add-on for openFrameworks - still in early dev.
+General Use Artificial Neural Network add-on with example for openFrameworks - still in early dev.

 ~ Mitchell Nordine